November 7th - Pomona, California -

 If you look close at the pictures you can see the X's on the road, and you can also see all the boxes of books stacked around the window where they found

 Oswald's finger prints and shell casings.
-A stairway on the other side of the room is where they found the rifle that was used.
-Eye witnesses also said that
+A stairway on the other side of the room is where they found the rifle that was allegedly used.
+Eye witnesses also

-shots were fired from the Grassy Knoll (as it was nicknamed by a reporter moments after the shooting) but no evidence was ever found to verify that.
-With all
+claimed that shots were fired from the Grassy Knoll (as it was nicknamed by a reporter moments after the shooting) but no evidence was ever found to verify

-the conspiracy theories that are out there we may never know what happened.
-The museum is laid out to represent all of JFK's presidency, but the day of the
+that.
+With all the conspiracy theories that are out there we will never know what happened.
+The museum is laid out to represent all of JFK's presidency, but the

 it revolves a complete 360 degrees while you are enjoying your meal, so you can see the entire city in 55 minutes.
 It was a perfect day for it.
 It had rained a bit